 Following a comprehensive review, Council has resolved to move to Capital Value as its basis of rating for the 2021/2022 financial year.
 This brings Council in line with the majority of other Councils in South Australia.
-Legislation recently passed by State Parliament includes a mandate for all South Australian Councils to move to Capital Value as the basis of rating.
+Legislation currently before State Parliament as at May 2021 includes a mandate for all South Australian Councils to move to Capital Value as the basis of rating.